Ukraine parliament appeals to U.N. over Crimea

 But with Crimea now firmly in Moscow's hands for more than a week ahead of a referendum this Sunday on joining Russia, the parliament split along political lines.

-Only two members of ousted president Viktor Yanukovich's Party of Regions voted in favour while others, saying they wanted first to see the outcome of Sunday's plebiscite in Crimea.
+Only two members of ousted president Viktor Yanukovich's Party of Regions voted in favor while others, saying they wanted first to see the outcome of Sunday's plebiscite in Crimea.
 Communists also abstained.

 The appeal made no specific reference to the U.N.
 Security Council.
 Pro-European member Borys Tarasyuk, a former foreign minister, said such a move would be pointless as Russia enjoyed veto power in the 15-member Council.